nbhat1998/PintOS/doc/userprog.md

 >
 > Describe how your code ensures safe memory access of user provided data from within the kernel.

-We use the get_user() and put_user() functions when writing and reading to and from kernel memory and check wether they are successful before actually accessing the data.
+We use the get_user() and put_user() functions when writing and reading to and from kernel memory and check whether they are successful before actually accessing the data.

 > B3: (3 marks)
 >